 I feel like it’s always a little dangerous as a married man talking about singleness because I think single people go, “Thanks for your time,” like, “You already got there,” or something.
-I will say this, I got married a little later.
+I will say this: I got married a little later.
 I wanted to be married, but I loved my singleness.
-And that’s not taking anything away from wife.
+And that’s not taking anything away from my wife.
 That’s to say, I embrace that God gives us different seasons.

 Paul is clear that singleness is a gift because it allows us devote ourselves to Christ without distraction.

 And in 1 Corinthians 7, God is pretty clear about it, through Paul, that God will give you the gift of a season of singleness, and he says it’s “to secure your undivided devotion to the Lord” (1 Corinthians 7:35) — that it’s a gift he’s given you, that there can be minimal distractions in your way, and it’s to secure a devotion to the Lord.

 So, that’s how I would encourage people who are single.
 Would that describe your single experience?
 Is your single experience a devotion to the Lord that you are taking all that free time and free space you have?
 It’s fascinating, I remember watching my friends have kids, and just to go to the store down the street is this massive endeavor of loading up the minivan.
 And to go on a vacation, you have to move heaven and earth to mobilize these munchkins.